 So with that, my parents stepped in again and suggested I drive something more practical.
 Again with the practical!
 Introducing my new Honda Prelude!
 This relationship didn’t last long, six months to be exact.
 So in 1989, I purchased and fell in love with a red Alfa Romeo Graduate, named after the film classic.
 With the roof down and the wind in my hair, it was my baby and the car of my dreams.
 Complete with personalized “LLOREA” plates.
 Too much?

-So, bringing me back to, “its time for a new car,” what kind of car?
+So, bringing me back to the beginning, “It’s time for a new car,” what kind of car?
 Is there an image I want to portray?
-I’m lost, the practical side of me thinks I should purchase another Volkswagen, a Tiguan perhaps?
+The practical side (seriously?) of me thinks I should purchase another Volkswagen, a Tiguan perhaps?
 How about something sexy?
 What does that say about me?
-Does anyone really think about this stuff?
-I guess I do, I’m a single 50 something women, I don’t want to be a cliche or stereotype.
+Am I the only one who thinks about this stuff?
+I’m a single 50-something woman, and I don’t want to be a cliche or stereotype.

-What would Mrs Robinson choose?
-In the movie, “The Graduate” Mrs Robinson was seducing a much younger Dustin Hoffman… would she like the sporty new Fiat, it’s barely consenting age 😉
+What would Mrs. Robinson choose?
+In the movie, “The Graduate,” Mrs. Robinson was seducing a much younger Dustin Hoffman… would she like the sporty new Fiat, its barely consenting age 😉

 As for my Alfa Romeo, it still ranks hands down as my favourite car.
-I know, I’m probably over thinking my decision, once the nice weather kicks in, I’m sure I’ll know what to do.
+I know I’m probably overthinking my decision.
+Once the nice weather kicks in, I’m sure I’ll know what to do.

-A car is a journey to our destination…
+A car is a journey to our destination.

-Photo credit: Imcdb.org
+Photo credit: collierautomedia.com